JaouadROS/heightcameraestimation/README.md

 This package has been tested using:

 *  Kinect1
-*  Asus Xtion Pro Live sensors
+*  Asus Xtion Pro Live
 *  ROS Indigo
 *  Ubuntu 14.04